 AI or artificial intelligence is no more a buzzword that resonates in the IT industry alone.
-No more it’s a boring topic understood and discussed by technology scholars or so-called nerds on television show.
+No more it’s a boring topic understood and discussed by technology scholars or so-called nerds on the television show.
 Rather, it is touching and inspiring lives, and transforming businesses like anything.

 Let’s go by an example

 We are to seek the answer to how AI is helping Coca Cola to transform its processes and, ultimately, add value to the customer experience (CX).